-Register: Starts with registration of a LOAD MODE REGISTER command and ends when 'MRD has been met.
-Once ^tMRD is met, the SDRAM will be in the all banks idle state.

-Precharging All: Starts with registration of a PRECHARGE ALL command and ends when 'RP is met.
-Once 'RP is met, all banks will be in the idle state.

-- 6. All states and sequences not shown are illegal or reserved. - 7.
+- Accessing mode Starts with registration of a LOAD MODE REGISTER command and ends register: when ^tMRD has been met.
+After ^tMRD is met, the SDRAM will be in the all banks idle state. - Precharging all: Starts with registration of a PRECHARGE ALL command and ends when ^tRP is met.
+After ^tRP is met, all banks will be in the idle state. - 6.
+All states and sequences not shown are illegal or reserved. - 7.
 Not bank-specific; requires that all banks are idle. - 8.
 May or may not be bank-specific; if all banks are to be precharged, all must be in a valid state for precharging. - 9.
 Not bank-specific; BURST TERMINATE affects the most recent READ or WRITE burst, regardless of bank. - 10.
 READs or WRITEs listed in the Command (Action) column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled. - 11.
 Does not affect the state of the bank and acts as a NOP to that bank.